marshallepie/tag-my-thing/REFERRAL_SYSTEM_UPDATE.md

 # Referral System Update - All Users Can Refer

 ## Overview
 As of January 10, 2025, TagMyThing has updated its referral system to allow all users to create and share referral codes, not just influencers.
+Additionally, users can now choose from multiple landing page destinations for their referral links.

 ## Key Changes